Kim Kardashian Slams Critics In Defense Of Sister Kylie Jenner’s ‘Forbes’ Cover: ‘We Are All Self-Made’

 Kylie Jenner has had quite the week as she was debuted on the cover of Forbes Magazine for its August issue.
-However, upon gracing the magazine’s cover, Kylie was hit hard by critics who don’t believe she deserved the honor to begin with by claiming the young entrepreneur’s success isn’t “self-made” due to her namesake and her appearance on Keeping Up With the Kardashians.
+However, upon gracing the magazine cover, Kylie was hit hard by critics who don’t believe she deserved the honor, to begin with, by claiming the young entrepreneur’s success isn’t “self-made” due to her namesake and her appearance on Keeping Up With the Kardashians.
 In a recent phone interview with Refinery29, Kim Kardashian West slammed critics in her sister’s defense.

 As previously reported by the Inquisitr, at 20-years-old, Forbes hailed the make-up mogul as the “Cosmetics Queen” for her highly successful Kylie Cosmetics line, which has her on track in making history as the youngest “self-made” billionaire.
 Worth a staggering $900 million, Kylie has surpassed her sisters as the wealthiest of all of them.

-Unfortunately, Kylie had little time to enjoy her recent accomplishment as social media began to flood with critics who claim the mother of one’s success was basically handed down to her by her family’s name and popular reality-TV show and therefore, one can hardly call her “self-made”.
+Unfortunately, Kylie had little time to enjoy her recent accomplishment as social media began to flood with critics who claim the mother of one’s success was basically handed down to her by her family’s name and popular reality-TV show and therefore, one can hardly call her “self-made.”

-Kim is now clapping back by proclaiming not only is Kylie “self-made”, but all of the Kardashian-Jenner sisters are “self-made”.
+Kim is now clapping back by proclaiming not only is Kylie “self-made,” but all of the Kardashian-Jenner sisters are “self-made.”

 “I really didn’t get it, because she is ‘self-made’ — we are all ‘self-made’.
 What, because we came from a family that has had success?
 To me, that doesn’t really make sense… I know so many people like that [who] haven’t turned out to be as successful as Kylie.
 If anything, I’ve seen the complete opposite.”